 What Causes Sciatica?

 Sciatica is caused by something pressing or producing friction on the sciatic nerve, causing it to become irritated.
-There are many different things that can cause pressure on the sciatic nerve that
+There are many different things that can cause pressure on the sciatic nerve that have been linked to sciatica causes.

 The most common cause of sciatica is a slipped disc resulting from an injury.
 A slipped disc occurs when the soft tissue between the spine and other bones is pushed out of place, causing the spine to press on nerves.
 When one of the nerves in question is the sciatic nerve, it can cause sciatica.